-ITLS courses must use the following course materials:

-ITLS Provider Manual - 8th edition

-ITLS Instructor Guide - 8th edition

-ITLS Military Provider Manual - 2nd edition

-ITLS Military Instructor Guide - 2nd edition

-Pediatric Trauma Life Support Provider Manual - 3rd edition with 2017 Update

-Pediatric Trauma Life Support Instructor Guide - 3rd edition

-ITLS Access Provider Manual - 3rd edition

-- ITLS courses must be conducted in an organized professional manner. - Confidentiality with respect to student performance shall be maintained at all times. - The minimum period of time that records of student performance must be maintained by course coordinators. - The minimum numbers of days in advance of a course that the request must be made to the chapter coordinator.
+- ITLS courses must use the following course materials: ITLS Provider Manual 8th edition or 9th edition ITLS Instructor Guide 8th edition or 9th edition ITLS Military Provider Manual 2nd edition ITLS Military Instructor Guide 2nd edition Pediatric Trauma Life Support Provider Manual 3rd edition with 2017 Update Pediatric Trauma Life Support Instructor Guide 3rd edition ITLS Access Provider Manual 3rd edition ITLS Duty to Respond 1st edition - ITLS courses must be conducted in an organized professional manner. - Confidentiality with respect to student performance shall be maintained at all times. - The minimum period of time that records of student performance must be maintained by course coordinators. - The minimum numbers of days in advance of a course that the request must be made to the chapter coordinator.
 Most range from 30 to 90 days. - All requests for approval of courses shall contain the course dates, location, course medical director, course coordinator, list of instructors, list of Affiliate Faculty, course schedule and projected number of students.
 This requirement does not apply to programs using the ITLS CMS. - To assure the quality control of a course, every course must have a Medical Director, who is onsite or available by phone or electronic device.
 One Affiliate Faculty member must be on-site at all times.
-The Affiliate Faculty member may concurrently serve as an instructor at the course.

-- The applicant should set a policy related to the Course Medical Director's role in a course.
-International policy mandates that a Medical Director be on call and available by phone at all times during a course.
-Some programs choose to mandate the presence of a Course Medical Director onsite during the course instead. - The applicant should set a timeframe by when course coordinators must complete and upload all course information into the course management system (CMS) and remit student fees to the chapter coordinator.
+The Affiliate Faculty member may concurrently serve as an instructor at the course. - The applicant should set a policy related to the Course Medical Director's role in a course.
+International policy mandates that a Medical Director be on call and available by phone or text at all times during a course.
+Some programs choose to mandate the presence of a Course Medical Director on-site during the course instead.

+• The applicant should set a timeframe by when course coordinators must complete and upload all course information into the course management system (CMS) and remit student fees to the chapter coordinator.